jur/smp86xxsdk/README.md

 # Status
 It is possible to use OSD (On Screen Display).
 Video and sound is not yet supported in the libraries.
-But when you use the local libraries from the DMA 2500.
-It is possible to play video and audio.
+But when you use the local libraries from the DMA-2500, it is possible to play video and audio streams from a mp4 file.

 # Toolchain
 You need a toolchain for building it, e.g.: